A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

-Now, we show that the sums of the lengths of all the components of $Z$ in a bounded region of the plane is finite.
+Now, to show the Hausdorff measure is finite, it suffices to show that the sums of the lengths of all the components of $Z$ in a bounded region of the plane is finite.
 Since each component of $Z$ is associated to a unique set of the form $W^n_k$, where $W^n_k$ is introduced in the proof of Lemma \ref{smalldim-1}, the sum of the diameters over components of $Z$ is dominated by the sum of diameters over sets of the form $W^n_k$ and $\al=1$ in the arguments of the proof of Lemma \ref{smalldim-1}, including \eqref{equest-1} and \eqref{inequ-24}.
 This, together with the fact that the exponentially decay rate of the estimate in \eqref{equest-1} and \eqref{inequ-24}, yields that the sum is finite. \end{proof}

-\section{The shape of the Fatou components}
+\subsection{The shape of the Fatou components}